Artist

 How much does Nas make in a year?

-Nas is modeled at $1.7M-$5.5M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Nas is estimated at $1.7M-$5.5M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Nas still make money?